balassy/star-wars-macro-keyboard/README.md

 ## Labels and Stripes

 The labels are not part of the 3D models, I used [David Occhino's free Arubesh font](http://davidocchino.com/portfolio/typography/aurebesh.html) to create them with my Silhouette Cameo and matte black vinyl.
+You can find the files in the [labels](./labels) folder.

 ![](./labels/make.png)